abbas-gheydi/dear-port-80/README.md

 ## About The Project:

-“Dear Port80” is a zero-config TCP proxy server that hides “SSH server” behind the “HTTP server” !
+“Dear Port80” is a zero-config TCP proxy server that hides “SSH server” behind a “HTTP server” !

 ```